 - Question 1: fill in your personal details;

 - Question 2: this is your chance to tell the court if you disagree with the amount your lender says you owe.
 You should be cautious to make sure that what you are stating is accurate.
-It is rare that to see any kind of computer/calculation error.
+It is rare to see any kind of computer/calculation error.
 However, if you genuinely feel that you have been wronged you should state so;

 - Question 4: in some cases, the lender may seek possession for a reason other than mortgage arrears.
 If this is the case, and you disagree with any part of the claim made against you, now is your opportunity to say so;